benjamincrozat/content/posts/check-php-version.md

 Categories: php, laravel
 ---

-## Introduction
+## The quickest way to check your version of PHP

-Checking which version of PHP you are running is a crucial information to know as a developer.
-This will determine which features you can use in your code, as well as which library, framework or CMS you can choose.
+**To check your version of PHP, simply run the `php -v` command**, no matter if you are running macOS, Linux, or Windows.

-## How to check which version of PHP you are using
+## 6 ways to check your version of PHP

 ### Using phpversion()